 Where to Stay in Bend, OR

 Convinced that Bend is worth a visit?
 Let’s look at logistics.
-Flying into Portland, OR makes the most sense, then driving the 3.5 hours.
-More on that stupendous scenic route later.
+Flying into Portland, OR makes the most sense, then driving the 3.5 hours on the stupendously scenic Portland to Bend route.
 For hotels (these are affiliate links, FYI), I loved the Campfire Hotel: a welcoming and friendly spot with a giant… campfire for all guests to use.
 The only issue is that Campfire is a few blocks outside of downtown, which was walkable for someone with long and strong legs like me, but not smack-dab next to the river.
 For a full list of other Bend hotel rankings and options, click here.

 Like Drake Park and the Deschutes River in Bend?

-Now that we’ve toured the juxtaposition of green Drake Park against the sapphire of the Mirror Pond part of the Deschutes River, what do you think?
-If Bend, Oregon is somewhere you’ve been, yourself, how was the experience for you, and what do you recommend that readers know about it or do there?
+Now that we’ve toured the juxtaposition of green Drake Park, Bend, Oregon against the sapphire of the Mirror Pond part of the Deschutes River, what do you think?
+If this is is somewhere you’ve been, yourself, how was the experience for you, and what do you recommend that readers know about it or do there?
+Do you agree this is one of the best parks in Bend, Oregon?
 If you haven’t been to Bend yet, does it seem like your kind of place?
 Do share!